Jesús Robles Fernández, Teacher of sports at Newark School Malta

 I graduated as a primary school teacher.
 Teaching is my passion, and since the number of students per class is kept low, I can work with students on an individual basis.
 At school we are a young team of teachers and the atmosphere is positive and great.

 I am a hard-worker and a very active person.
 I love sports.
 I am willing to learn and work to motivate students attending my classes.
 I love the teaching profession.

 In summer I take care of the Newark summer school.

 I am Daniela and I joined Newark School in February 2016.
-I teach Mathematics to all Forms as well as Physics and Science to some classes.
+I used to teach Mathematics to all Forms as well as Physics and Science to some classes.
 My priority when teaching is to maintain a good relationship with my students whilst making the learning process as effective as possible.
 One of the things I love about Newark school is that I can help each student to learn in his/her own way since the number of students in class is kept low.
-Also, the multi-cultural student population makes the school very diverse and intriguing
+Also, the multi-cultural student population makes the school very diverse and intriguing.

 When I was a student I always looked up to my teachers.
 School was my second home and teachers were my mentors and guides.
 Looking back at my childhood days I cannot thank my teachers enough for what they taught me, as thanks to them I am a woman of strong beliefs with a rich educational background.

 In 2013 I graduated as a teacher from the University of Malta, since then I’ve always strived and did my best to be the same role model to my students.
 At Newark I teach Italian and Maltese in the senior school.
 Here I have the opportunity to meet students with different backgrounds and this has helped me to further develop my teaching skills.